Starting your Dedicated Server in rescue mode

 }

-6. To start the rescue mode, click the Launch button.
+1. To start the rescue mode, click the Launch button.

-7. When the rescue mode has launched successfully, you are returned to the Server Details page.
+2. When the rescue mode has launched successfully, you are returned to the Server Details page.

-A confirmation message is shown at the top right of the page.
+• A confirmation message is shown at the top right of the page.
+65110025

 When the server has fully started Rescue Mode and is reachable, you will receive an email with the details of the IP address and ports that you need to connect to when accessing the server via SSH.
-After this, root password will be displayed in the Server Management page.
+After this, root password will be displayed on the Server Management page.
 The root password is uniquely generated for each Rescue Mode request.

 Note: If the password doesn’t work and you have not received an email (or callback) yet, it is possible that the credentials displayed are still from an old request.

-Additionally, in Rescue Mode the server will generate a new SSH host key, used for the duration of the rescue mode.
+Additionally, in Rescue Mode, the server will generate a new SSH host key, used for the duration of the rescue mode.
 If you have accessed the server using SSH before, you may receive a warning about host key verification.
 This is normal.

-How to restart from rescue mode to normal mode?
+• How to restart from rescue mode to normal mode?

 On the command line just type “reboot” in order to reboot the server and boot into the normal mode.